 1. Key Performance Indicators

-2. Employee Assessments
+2. Employee assessments

 You can employ different activities to do this.
-The most efficient one is through the use of employee surveys because these easy to create and quick to deploy.
+The most efficient one is through the use of employee surveys because they’re easy to create and quick to deploy.
 Surveys can be quite limiting though.

 Observing employees at work is the perfect opportunity to find out how different factors come into play when there are apparent skill gaps.
 It was mentioned that numbers don’t really tell the story in all its entirety.

-5. Benchmarking Performance
+5. Performance benchmarks

-Another approach to identify skill gaps in the workplace is by bench-marking the performance of the organization’s top performers.
+Another approach to identify skill gaps in the workplace is by benchmarking the performance of the organization’s top performers.
 This sets a point of reference on what the needed skills for success in the workplace are.

-You’ll be quite surprised that there will be a lot of instances when the root cause of a skill gap is something that can’t be represented by numbers.
+You’ll be quite surprised that there will be a lot of instances when the root cause of a skills gap is something that can’t be represented by numbers.
 Some examples of such root causes are: a lack of motivation, an incompetent manager, or a lack of equipment — the list goes on.